Erindale/ETK-docs/ref_manual/nodes/curves/curve_deform.rst

 .. figure:: /images/curve-deform-comp.gif
    :align: right
-   :width: 400
+   :width: 360

 This example takes a simple vertical cylinder, with increased side segments, and deforms it along a ``Bezier Segment`` used as a control curve to the ``Curve Deform`` node.
-Six frames are animated using the ``Scene Time -> Frame`` as input to the ``Easing Sine`` falloff node to modify the curves handles along the X-axis.
+Six frames are animated using the ``Scene Time -> Frame`` as input to the :ref:`etk-falloff-easing_sine` falloff node to modify the curves handles along the X-axis.
 The final six frames of the animation are the first six images in reverse.

 .. figure:: /images/nodes-curve_deform_gn.png
    :align: center
    :width: 800

+   The ``Curve Deform`` node used to reshape a cylinder controlled by a curve that is in turn tweaked by the :ref:`etk-falloff-easing_sine` node group.